alperyilmaz/hugo-reveal-forestry/content/_index.md

 ---

 > “To me programming is more than an important practical art.
 It is also a gigantic undertaking in the foundations of knowledge.” -- Grace Hopper

+---

+# another slide

+this is a regular slide